-Part B: Enteral Tube Medication Administration Up e student will be able to: Suggested Learning Activities 2.
+Pa Medical/Surgical Topics Part B: Enteral Tube Medication Administration Le Up earning Objectives con completion of the Learning Laboratory e student will be able to: Suggested Learning Activities 3.
 4. Describe nursing assessments related to medication administration via enteral tubes Demonstrate techniques for assessing placement of enteral tubes prior to medication administration List the steps of the procedure for administration of medications via an enteral tube.
 Discuss nursing considerations related to administration of medications via enteral tubes such as: a.
 Medications contraindicated for enteral administration b.
 Contraindications to crushing of certain medications c.
 Implications for medication incompatibilities such as: i.
-Clamping between medications Discuss measures to prevent complications when administering medications via an enteral tube such as: a.
-Dislodging of tube b.
-Clogging of tube State expected client outcomes following completion of medication administration via an enteral tube Review of readings/handouts/videos for medication administration via enteral tubes Faculty demonstration and student practice of procedure.
+Clamping between medications Review of readings/handouts/videos for medication administration via enteral tubes Faculty demonstration and student practice of procedure.
 Critical thinking exercise/ case study with small group discussion.
 Review of validation performance checklist for medication administration via enteral tubes.
+6. Discuss measures to prevent complications when administering medications via an enteral tube such as: a.
+Dislodging of tube b.
+Clogging of tube State expected client outcomes following completion of medication administration via an enteral tube